ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## Use Cases and Motivations

 Organizations handling IP addresses require mechanisms to protect user privacy while maintaining operational capabilities.
-Generic encryption systems present challenges for IP addresses: such systems expand data unpredictably, lack compatibility with network tools, and operate at reduced speeds for high-volume processing.
+Generic encryption systems present challenges for IP addresses: such systems expand data unpredictably, lack compatibility with network tools, and are not designed for high-volume processing.
 The specialized methods in this specification address these requirements through cryptographic techniques designed for IP addresses:

 - Efficiency and Compactness: All variants operate on 128 bits, achieving single-block encryption speed required for network-rate processing.
-Non-deterministic variants add only 8-16 bytes of tweak overhead versus potentially hundreds of bytes with generic encryption.
+Non-deterministic variants add only 8-16 bytes of tweak overhead.
 This characteristic enables processing addresses in real-time rather than requiring batch operations.

-- High Usage Limits: Non-deterministic variants safely handle massive volumes - approximately 4 billion operations for `ipcrypt-nd` and 18 quintillion for `ipcrypt-ndx` per key - without degrading security.
+- High Usage Limits: Non-deterministic variants safely handle massive volumes: approximately 4 billion operations for `ipcrypt-nd` and 18 quintillion for `ipcrypt-ndx` per key, without degrading security.
 Generic encryption often requires complex key rotation schemes at lower thresholds.

 - Format Preservation: The `ipcrypt-deterministic` and `ipcrypt-pfx` variants produce valid IP addresses rather than arbitrary ciphertext, enabling encrypted addresses to pass through existing network infrastructure, monitoring tools, and databases without modification.
 The `ipcrypt-pfx` variant uniquely preserves network prefix relationships while maintaining the original address type and size, enabling network-level analytics while protecting individual address identity (see {{format-preservation-and-limitations}}).